 Pass through the Swedish Gate

-Another one of the things to do in Riga is to pass by the Swedish Gate, which is located in the Old Town.
+The Swedish Gate, which is located in the Old Town.
 This takes its name from the time during which Latvia was under the control of Sweden.
 Back in Medieval times the city was protected by a wall and protective towers were built around it.
 There were various gates to enter the city, and the only remaining one is the Swedish Gate, which was actually built in 1698.

 As the city expanded, the old walls and towers were of no use so they were destroyed – but right by the Swedish Gate there used to be the apartment of the city executioner, who according to legend would place a red rose on his window any time there was an execution.